petermsouzajr/qa-shadow-report/README.md

   - `testCategories`: Defines the categories of tests your project includes, such as smoke tests for quick checks or sanity tests for verifying vital features after builds.
   - `googleSpreadsheetUrl`: The URL of your Google Sheet.
 This is used to integrate and sync test result data.
   - `googleKeyFilePath`: The file path to your Google service account credentials, which are required to authenticate and interact with Google Sheets API.
-  - `testData`: The file path to where your test results in JSON format are stored, typically generated by Cypress or another testing framework.
+  - `testData`: The file path to where your test results in JSON format are stored, typically generated by Playwright or Cypress.
   - `csvDownloadsPath`: The directory path where the generated CSV files will be saved.
 This is useful for users who prefer to download and review test results in a CSV format.
   - `weeklySummaryStartDay`: This is where you choose the day that summary week begins, and will include the next 7 days.
 Uncommenting this line will activate the weekly summary, while keeping it commented will leave it inactive.